yohanfraga/EventDrivenArchitecture/README.md

 ### Producer Application:

-- Generates events (e.g., OrderCreated) and sends them to a Kafka topic.
+- Generates events (e.g., MessageSent) and sends them to a Kafka topic.
 - Simulates a real-world scenario where events are produced by a service (e.g., an e-commerce platform).

 ### Consumer Application:

 - Listens to the Kafka topic and processes incoming events.
-- Demonstrates how downstream services can react to events in real-time.
+- Demonstrates how services can react to events in real-time.

 ### Apache Kafka: